Get insider access

 macOS Compatibility

 As it's an Apple monitor, it works without any issue with a macOS device.
-You can only access the display's settings with a macOS device, and some features like the dedicated sRGB mode only work with this operating system.
-You can even rotate the screen into a vertical orientation and the macOS interface automatically rotates on its own.
+However, you can only access the display's settings, like its sRGB mode, with a macOS device.
+You can even rotate the screen into a vertical orientation, and the interface automatically rotates on its own.

 Features